scherenhaenden/Maven-Plugin-for-Linux-MSBuild/README.md

 ﻿# MSBuild Plugin for Linux
 <br>

-I write in .Net Framework the most of my applications and also my websites.
-So I needed CI/CD  but Jenkins did not have a plugin for this Task.
+I write in .Net Framework the most of my applications and also my websites for that reason I needed CI/CD functions but Jenkins did not have a plugin for this Task.
 I took the Plugin used for windows and I changed a bit.

-It builds for now, but I have still a bit to do.
+The plugin can build Applications for .Netframework on linux but only those that relie on part of the framework that can be use on linux.
+Not tested Enough yet and not Tested for WPF or UI things that work only in windows because those things would not work.

 ## Installation